 The most generous gift to the Audubon Center at Debs Park is your time.
 Whether you plan to volunteer every week, or bring a group for a day of service, your help is greatly appreciated.
 We offer many opportunities for volunteers interested in bringing the community together to appreciate, enjoy, and protect birds and nature.
-Please see below if any openings interest you.

-Audubon Center Debs Park Volunteer Positions
+Audubon Center at Debs Park Volunteer Positions

 When guests first arrive at the Audubon Center, the administrative assistant is often the first person they meet.
 Whether sitting at the front desk or engaging guests in the courtyard, the administrative assistant must be comfortable speaking about the center, the Audubon Society, Debs Park, and local wildlife.
 They will be an information source about the Center and Debs Park, help set up for special events, answer phone calls, and rent equipment to guests.